vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 We know 62 x 29.53059=1830.8965 days.
 Hence in order to make the tithi calculations correct, one day (exactly 0.8965 days) had to be added to the total number of civil days in the period.

-The Time of the Vedanga Jyotisha All recensions of the Vedānga Jyotiṣa contain the following verses :
+The Time of the Vedānga Jyōtiṣa All recensions of the Vedānga Jyotiṣa contain the following verses :

 Svarākramete somārkau yadā sākam savāsavau Syāttadādiyugan māghastapah suklo'yanan hyudak.
 (6) Prapadyete graviṣthādau sūryācandramasāvudak Sārpārdhe dakṣiṇārkastu māghasrāvanayoḥ sadā.
 (7) These two verses taken together yield the following: